protecode-sc/helm-chart/README.md

 If you are using bundled object storage, the old minio is now deprecated (though still usable).
 New object storage bundled with BDBA is VersityGW.
 If you are not using external S3 storage, set `minio.enabled=true` and `versitygw.enabled=false` to continue using minio.
-Otherwise BDBA will be deployed as VersityGW as object storage.
+Otherwise BDBA will be deployed with VersityGW as object storage.

 ## Upgrading to 2025.3.0